nspcc-dev/neofs-spec/06-blockchain/03-balance.md

 func SettleContainerPayment(cid interop.Hash256) bool
 ```

 SettleContainerPayment distributes storage payments from container's owner account to storage nodes that serve container's objects.
 Transaction must be witnessed by the actual Alphabet multi\-signature.
 Produces \`ChangePaymentStatus\` notification on any payment status changes.
 If payment is successful, \`Payment\` notification is thrown.
-If payment cannot be fully made, container is registered as an unpaid one, see \[IsUnpaid\].
+If payment cannot be fully made, container is registered as an unpaid one, see [GetUnpaidContainerEpoch](<#GetUnpaidContainerEpoch>).

 ##### Symbol